 In the end, Agile is a set of values and principles.
 To best apply them, we have to understand what type of organization we are, what industry we work in, and what products and customers we have.
 Last but not least, we mustn’t underestimate the value of actually talking to our people — including our “average workers.”

 We cargo cult in our everyday lives, as well as in the software industry.

-On the flip side, cargo culting is not always a bad thing.
+On the flip side, cargo culting is not always bad.
 Life is complicated, and so is being a developer.
-Having to understand why you do something all the time is exhausting.
+Having to understand the whys behind everything we do is exhausting.
 Successful people and successful companies do a lot of things right, after all.

 The real danger lies in cargo culting far-reaching decisions that impact our lives, and our software.
 It lies in failing to realize and admit that we have, and in our unwillingness to gain a deeper understanding.